The Ultimate Guide to Project Time Management

 Consider how much higher the quality of your work could be if you weren’t under pressure to cut corners due to a looming deadline.

-You won’t be rushing through it if you plan your time wisely, but with smaller deadlines, you’ll still feel motivated to make progress.
+You won’t be rushing through it if you plan your time wisely, but with smaller deadlines, you’ll still feel motivated to progress.
 This pressing motivation, combined with the allowance for a reasonable pace, will assist you in producing impressive work.

 2. You Feel a Sense of Accomplishment